Resilient Rural Belize Programme

 - strengthen local and regional institutions and reinforce extension and credit services

 - build marketing infrastructure to improve the handling, processing and marketing of crops

-The project was successful in introducing a relatively small number of small-scale farmers to sedentary farming, which favoured the expansion of mechanized rice cultivation.
-Through support from the project, farmers’ organizations gained some basic experience in self-management for development.
+The project has been successful in introducing a relatively small number of small-scale farmers to sedentary farming, which favoured the expansion of mechanized rice cultivation.
+Through support from the project, farmers’ organizations have gained some basic experience in self-management for development.

 15 April 2018